Mallika Badrinath: Literary career

 In Chennai, Mallika continued to cook and collect recipes.
 These included recipes that she had received from her mother and aunt, which she would rewrite into notebooks, with variations based on her experience.
 Soon, she had 10 such handwritten books, including 80 recipes for side dishes.
 Her husband encouraged her to publish these recipes, resulting in her first book "100 Vegetarian Recipes" published in 1988.
 As her books became popular she took up writing full-time, publishing later books through her own publishing house "Pradeep enterprises".
 Her husband, Badrinath, too reduced his work to help her market her books.

 The 1990s saw an increase in access to cable television in India, however there were few cookery programs in regional language such asTamil.
 As a result, Mallika began to get offers for television shows on cookery, initially with Doordarshan and then with Sun TV.

 Mallika says she tries to write one book per year.

 Other ventures

 In 1999, Mallika started to market masalas (Indian cooking powders) under the company "Mallika Home Products", often known as MHP.
 She continues to write articles related to cooking in magazines including Kungumam, Kumudam, Mangaiyar Malar, Snegithi, Porpadham and Gokulam kadir.
 She has hosted cookery shows on Sun TV (Ungal Manasukku Pidichadhu Mattum), Jaya TV (“Arusuvai Neram”) where her shows have run for more than 15 years.
 She has also featured in cookery shows in Polimer TV and Sakthi TV-Sri Lanka.
 She hosts her own YouTube channel called "Mallika's cookery".

 Personal life

 Mallika is married and lives in Chennai with her husband.
-They have two children and three grandchildren.
+They have two children, from whom they have three grandchildren.